After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

 _Note: Remember, your Google Drive will have two folders within the `/Media` folder: `Movies` and `TV`.
 Those are not to be changed and are case sensitive.
 See [[Prerequisites|Prerequisites#3-google-drive-account]] and [[Paths|Paths#google-drive-paths]] for more info._

-_Note 2: You could do the same to TV shows (i.e. have multiple subdirs/libraries within them), but this guide will not go over that.
+_Note 2: You could do the same to TV shows (i.e. have multiple subdirs/libraries within `TV`), but this guide will not go over that.
 However, the steps are similar to the one below._

 ## 1. Create folders in Google Drive